 Disassemble the switch to look for corrosion.
 Note that not all ignition switches can be opened without ruining it.

-If you notice only a slight corrosion sign, it may be worth a shot to clean the contact points and spray the whole assembly with a proper dose of electrical cleaner.
+If you observe only minor signs of corrosion, cleaning the contact points and applying a generous amount of electrical cleaner to the entire assembly could be worthwhile.
 Pack the unit with di-electric grease to protect the internals from further corrosion.

-If you have access to a multimeter, you can test the switch for continuity.
-Depending on your ATV’s wiring design, you should get a positive reading when the key is off, and no reading when it is off or vice versa.
+If you have a multimeter, you can test the switch for continuity.
+Depending on your ATV’s wiring design, you should get a positive reading when the key is off and no reading when it is off or vice versa.

 If all else fails, you can replace the whole switch assembly.
-A complete ignition switch assembly will set you back around $20 to $50.
+A complete ignition switch assembly costs around $20 to $50.

 When you are positive that the ignition wiring and switches are ok, it’s time to address the CDI or ECU/ECM module.